deltafi/deltafi/deltafi-docs/public/docs/config/authentication.md

 ## Basic Authentication

 By default, DeltaFi is configured for Basic Authentication.
-The default user is `admin` and the password can be set by running the following CLI command:
+The default user is `admin` and the password can be set by running the following TUI command:

 ```
  deltafi set-admin-password